David Frost, Baron Frost: Minister of State at the Cabinet Office

-Frost resigned from the government on 18 December 2021, stating that he had "concerns about the current direction of travel" of the government, he had failed to resolve the issues of the Northern Ireland protocol which by then had created political paralysis within the Stormont Government.
+Frost resigned from the government on 18 December 2021, stating that he had "concerns about the current direction of travel" of the government.
 He cited Boris Johnson's tax hikes, net zero commitments, COVID-19 regulations, and failure to seize the benefits of Brexit as the reason for his resignation.
-Frost has also called out against "the neo-socialists, green fanatics and pro-woke crowd" in Downing Street under Johnson's premiership.
-Although Frost has never held any elected positions within Parliament, he has indicated that he would be willing to stand as an MP if the opportunity arose, although this would mean resigning as a member of the House of Lords.
+He subsequently also criticised "the neo-socialists, green fanatics and pro-woke crowd" in Downing Street under Johnson's premiership.

+Although Frost has never held any elected positions within Parliament, he later indicated that he would be willing to stand as an MP if the opportunity arose, although this would mean resigning as a member of the House of Lords.
 As of 2022, he listed his occupation as "peer of the realm".
 The Daily Telegraph reported that Frost was being urged by his allies to stand in the 2022 Wakefield by-election.
 In its Steerpike opinion piece, The Spectator discussed the prospect of Frost being the Conservative candidate, noting the Telegraphs support for the idea.
 However, he was not on the party's shortlist of candidates, the chosen candidate being Nadeem Ahmed, a local councillor.

 Following the announcement in May 2024 of a July general election, it was reported that Frost had attempted to put himself forward for selection as a candidate but had been blocked from doing so by Conservative Campaign Headquarters.
 Rishi Sunak, the Prime Minister and Conservative Party leader at the time, denied that Frost had been blocked and said that the process of candidate selection was still ongoing.
 Frost would later state that he was "grateful" Sunak had clarified his eligibility for selection and that he would now "consider the options" despite it being "very late in the [selection] process"; in early June, he ultimately decided that he would not run for election as an MP and would instead remain in the House of Lords.

 Personal life

-In 1993 Frost married Jacqueline Elizabeth Dias, divorcing in 2018.
+In 1993 Frost married Jacqueline Elizabeth Dias; they divorced in 2018.
 He married Harriet Mathews, a former British Ambassador to Somalia, later that year.

-Frost suffers from prosopagnosia also known as "face blindness".
+Frost suffers from prosopagnosia, also known as "face blindness".

+He became a Roman Catholic in 2025.